 Approval of the board of examiners

-As soon as you know which courses you want to follow at the university of your choice you are required to ask the Board of Examiners for formal approval.
-The Board of Examiners will determine whether a course can count towards your program, what the level and ECTS of the course are and in which category the course falls, for example optional course profile or as replacement of a required course.
+As soon as you know which courses you want to follow at the university of your choice you are required to have your study plan approved by your academic counselor (bachelor) or program coordinator (master).
+Subsequently the Board of Examiners will determine whether a course can count towards your program, what the level and the amount of EC of the course are and in which category the course falls, for example; optional course profile or as replacement of a required course.
+Would you like to get more information about the conversion of credits to EC, please check the credit conversion table.
+This does not apply at the moment of submitting your study plan at the stay abroad application in Osiris, but at the moment of your acceptance by the foreign university.
 Make sure you do this before you leave, so you won’t be disappointed if the Board of Examiners rejects a course that you have already been following for a while.
 If something in your course selection changes during your stay abroad you will have to ask for approval from the Board of Examiners for the changes in your course(s) again.

 How do I get approval?

-When you return you will have to show your transcript of grades of your exchange university to the Board of Examiners so they can officially determine the final level, ECTS and grades.
+When you return you will have to show your transcript of grades of your exchange university to the Board of Examiners so they can officially determine the final level and amount of EC.
 The next step is to provide the Student Affairs Desk with the official approval letter and a copy of your transcript, so your courses and grades can be registered in Osiris and added to your program.